top of page

 • Circular economy: towards climate neutral production and consumption patterns in Belgium - Chair: Karel Van Acker (KU Leuven)

-• Climate neutrality and just transition in the agri-food sector - Chair: Anton Riera (UCLouvain)
+• Climate neutrality and just transition in the agro-food sector - Chair: Anton Riera (UCLouvain)

 • Just transition to a low carbon building sector - Chair: Karen Allacker (KU Leuven)